Kansas rallies to beat Indiana State 24-17 in Miles’ debut

 Hasan Defense returned an interception 57 yards for a touchdown for Kansas.
 Khalil Herbert added 88 yards rushing, and Parchment had eight catches for 121 yards, as the Jayhawks tried to build on some of the excitement that Miles has brought to the program.

-It wasn’t always pretty for the national-title winning “Mad Hatter.”
+It wasn’t always pretty for the “Mad Hatter.”

 His kicker, Liam Jones, missed a field goal and extra point.
 Stanley fumbled a snap on fourth down to spoil another drive.
 And there were far too many blown assignments on both sides of the ball to think Kansas is much different than its woeful years under Turner Gill, Charlie Weis and David Beaty.